Combining Type Inference and Automated Unit Test Generation for Python: Introduction

 Consider again the function \inlinelst{visit_ClassDef} in \cref{lst:intro-not-annotated}.
 Initially, there is no information about the type of the parameter \inlinelst{n}.
-When a test generator adds a statement calling this function to a test case it can only guess an arbitrary type and value for the formal parameter \inlinelst{n}.
+When a test generator adds a statement calling this function to a test case, it can only guess an arbitrary type and value for the formal parameter \inlinelst{n}.
 Assume it picks the value \inlinelst{42} of type \inlinelst{int}.
-The test generator then executes the call \inlinelst{visit_ClassDef(42)} to record the coverage achieved by a test case containing this call.
-Furthermore, it wraps the argument \inlinelst{42}---which is an object in Python---by a proxy.
+The test generator then executes the call \inlinelst{visit_ClassDef(42)} to record the coverage achieved by the test case containing this call.
+Furthermore, it wraps the argument \inlinelst{42}---which is an object in Python---with a proxy.
 The proxy records that there is an access to the attribute \inlinelst{bases} of the parameter; the execution fails here because the \inlinelst{int} type does not provide such an attribute.
 The failed execution prevents us from recording which type the return value has because the \inlinelst{return} statement is never executed.
 However, when the test generator constructs an input for \inlinelst{visit_ClassDef} the next time it can use the information from the proxy, and pick a type that contains an attribute \inlinelst{bases}.
-In the scope of the \inlinelst{py-backwards} project, from which the example is taken from, only the class \inlinelst{ClassDef} has this attribute and thus is chosen and instantiated.
-This would lead to a successful invocation of \mbox{\inlinelst{visit_ClassDef}} and reveal the return type of the function.
-Consequently, the approach has (1)~elicited precise type information on the parameters of \inlinelst{visit_ClassDef}, while at the same time (2)~guiding the test generator in achieving higher code coverage on the SUT \inlinelst{visit_ClassDef}.
+In the scope of the \inlinelst{py-backwards} project, from which the example is taken, only the class \inlinelst{ClassDef} has this attribute and is thus chosen and instantiated.
+This would lead to a successful invocation of \mbox{\inlinelst{visit_ClassDef}}, i.e., no type errors or input validation checks fail, which allows the execution to reach a return statement and reveal the return type of the function.
+Consequently, the approach has (1)~elicited precise type information on the parameter and return types of \inlinelst{visit_ClassDef}, while at the same time (2)~guiding the test generator in achieving higher code coverage on the SUT \inlinelst{visit_ClassDef}.